skirino/dist_agent/README.md

         - They can be used as low-resolution timers.
     - Ticks are emitted by a limited number of dedicated processes (whose sole task is to periodically emit ticks), thus reducing number of timers that have to be maintained.
-    - Each distributed agent may include "what to do on the next tick" in each callback's return value:
+    - Each distributed agent may include "what to do on the subsequent ticks" in each callback's return value:
+        - do nothing
-        - trigger `handle_timeout/2` and `after_timeout/3` callbacks after the specified number of ticks
+        - trigger timeout after the specified number of ticks
         - deactivate itself when it has received the specified number of ticks without client commands/queries
-        - (do nothing)

 # Design

-## Raft and process management
+## Raft protocol and libraries

 `dist_agent` heavily depends on [Raft consensus protocol](https://raft.github.io/) for synchronous replication and its failover mechanism.